 |Corn Chowder||Used 2 cans great value sweet corn and doubled the recipe.
 Shred cheese yourself to save $$||12||$17|

 |Tuscan Bread and white bean soup||I skipped infusing the olive oil and just used plain evoo.
 Doubled this recipe.
 1 Marketside Italian loaf was plenty of bread.||16||$21|

 |Frito pie||Double recipe.
 Sour cream not included in this price.||16||$30|

 |Grilled Chicken with Tossed Salad||I included a 10 lbs bag of frozen chicken breast and tripled this recipe.||12||$27|

 |Pulled Pork sandwiches with Homemade coleslaw||Double the recipe, purchased Smithfield Pork Shoulder picnic roast, 7lbs + 2 bags of Hawaiian rolls 8 ct.||16||$30|

 |Nacho Bar||Cost can vary depending on how fancy you get- in this price I included: Velveeta cheese, guacamole, black beans, salsa, ground beef, fresh tomato||16||$41|

-I frankly, was shocked to see that a pancake breakfast was THE cheapest meal to make for a crowd!
-The others, including the soups, don’t even compare.
-So eye opening for me and something I will definitely keep in mind the next time I have a crowd to feed!
+Frankly, I was shocked to see the results from my research.
+I discovered that a pancake breakfast for 16 people, costing just $5 using Walmart ingredients, is THE cheepest meal to feed a crowd.
+The others recipe ideas, including the soups, don’t even compare.
+The results were very eye opening for me and something I will definitely keep in mind the next time I have a crowd to feed!

 I am still a huge fan of the “pot lucky” Potluck if possible, but that won’t work if you have a house full of family visiting from out of town.
 Good luck and I hope your next gathering is cheap yet fantastic!